 The best way to prepare for the math portion of the GED is by practicing problems, and you can study for social studies by simply memorizing the information you're expected to know.
-But what about the essay portion of the GED?
+But what about the Extended Response portions of the GED?
 This score is more subjective, meaning there is no distinct right or wrong answer to consider when verifying your work.
 There are, however, a few suggested study tips that can make performing well on this portion of the exam easier!
 Here are a few:

 1. Read, read, read.
 It's true that good writers are often great readers.
 By reading more often, you'll broaden your vocabulary, reinforce long-forgotten grammatical rules and generally learn to identify quality writing.
 You'll also encounter creative ways to present ideas and information.
 While reading novels can help you improve your overall writing skills, reading articles will teach you how to present different types of information in a more structured and briefer way.
 There are also all sorts of different types of articles, from scientific in nature to feature stories, so you'll be able to evaluate a broad range of resources.